 - AI is evolving constantly and rapidly, and to effectively support teachers and students in this dynamic environment, we must evolve at the same pace.
 The coming years will bring more personalization, more collaboration and more transparency to AI systems, and we will continue to develop resources accordingly, to ensure students and educators can thrive.

 - We are committed to meeting teachers’ needs in the moment by creating easy-to-implement AI curricular materials with teacher input.
-We are collaborating with the CS Everyone Center at the University of Florida along with two cohorts of elementary teachers to create a unit of instruction on the AI concept of perception using VEX 123 and VEX GO, for K-4 students.
-In this unit, students use the Eye Sensor on 123 and GO Robots to explore an unseen planet created by a peer, identifying different colored objects like "aliens" (green), "water" (blue), and "unique materials" (red).
+We collaborated with the CS Everyone Center at the University of Florida along with two cohorts of elementary teachers to create Activities designed to build students' understanding of the AI concept of perception using VEX 123 and VEX GO, for K-4 students.
+The Activities are described in the 123 and GO sections below.

 AI Across the VEX Continuum